Azure/Industrial-IoT/docs/industrial_iot_deployment.md

 iterations we will provide a way to re-use existing Azure resources and specifying you own definitions of resources.

-### UI For Microsoft.Azure.IIoT.Deployment
+### User Interface

-We plan to add an interactive UI experience that will guide you through deployment steps.
+We plan to add an interactive UI experience for `Microsoft.Azure.IIoT.Deployment` that will guide you through deployment steps.
 This will be available only on Windows.

 ## Known Issues